Distance: 10.5 miles

 The prize on the way up Hasty Bank was the chance to explore the Wainstones, a limestone rock formation that beckons one to do a little bouldering.

-From the apex of Hasty Bank the view of the Tees Valley below looked like a patchwork quilt.
+From the summit of Hasty Bank, the Tees Valley below looked like a patchwork quilt.

 We completed the walk for the day at the intersection of the B1257 road and the C2C path.
-Our British friends with us had dropped one of their cars at that location specifically as a shuttle and in that process took us to our next B&B in Great Broughton, two miles down the road.
-Margaret Sutcliffe, our host at Ingle Hill B&B, had tea and cake waiting for us and very thoughtfully offered to do our laundry – a real treat!
-We had a lovely farmland scene and a view of Clay Bank Top to enjoy from our bedroom window.
+Our British friends accompanying us for this day had placed one of their cars at that location as their ride back to their homes; they drove us to our next B&B, Ingle Hill B&B, in Great Broughton, two miles down the road.
+Margaret Sutcliffe, our host at the B&B, had tea and cake waiting and very thoughtfully offered to do our laundry – a real treat!
+We had a lovely farmland scene and a view of Clay Bank Top to enjoy from a bedroom window.

 After settling in, we walked into town for a wonderful dinner at the Bay Horse restaurant in Great Broughton.